qiangliu-sd/Python-calls-C-dll/README.md

 Rebuild and run c4Python.py. qlArrayArg() will be successful this time.

-### ctypes or Python.h
+### ctypes in Python or PyObject in C++
-If you have a big and complex C++ application (such as my own convertible bonds pricing tool), it makes more sense to wrap functionalities from static libraries inside a function and export the function in a Windows DLL to the Python client.
+Suppose you have a big and complex C++ application (such as my own convertible bonds pricing tool).
+In that case, it makes more sense to wrap functionalities from static libraries inside a function and export the function in a Windows DLL to the Python client.
 On the other hand, with a few functions to extend Python by C++, you can use PyObject defined in Python.h to define modules and functions in C++ within a Python package directly (see [3] and my [Cpp-Inside-Python](https://github.com/qiangliu-sd/Cpp-Inside-Python) Github package).

 ### Note:
 [1] [ctypes — A foreign function library for Python](https://docs.python.org/3/library/ctypes.html)

-[2] To automatically copy files after the build, select Configuration Properties > Build Events > Post-Build Event, and in the Command Line field, enter this command (for the dll project):
+[2] To automatically copy files after the build, select _Configuration Properties > Build Events > Post-Build Event_, and in the Command Line field, enter this command (for the dll project):
 > xcopy /y /d $(TargetPath)  ..\\libc

 or for the static lib project: